idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/WCNSFVSwitchableInletVelocityBC.md

 The file is similar to [WCNSFVInletVelocityBC.md] but it allows the boundary conditions to be switched on/off.

-The `switch` parameter is a boolean that is used to turn the boundary condition on/off.
+The `switch_bc` parameter is a boolean that is used to turn the boundary condition on/off.
 The parameter is controllable during runtime and can be controlled via a `BoolFunctionControl`.

 The switch works as follows: